Daste745/.dotfiles/README.md

 - Run `make adopt` - this should symlink the file to the correct location
 - Add the file to git

+## TODO

+- Add a script to install all the necessary packages for a new system
+  - GNU stow
+  - fish shell
+  - tmux
+  - vim
+  - mise